rayhog/aviator-jekyll-template/_api/Categories.3.5.md

   This category 1 node references classifications such as  Storage Area Networks (SAN), Collaboration", Cash/Coin Detector and Help and Service Desk.

-  Get a list of CATEGORY_GROUP labels by running the following MATCH query with the TQL endpoint:
+  Get a list of `CATEGORY_GROUP` labels by running the following MATCH query with the TQL endpoint:

   `MATCH (n:CATEGORY_2) RETURN n.label`

   ### Category 2

   This category 2 node references classifications that are more granular than Categrory 1 or Category Group, such as Sound Masking, Retail Hardware, Diagnostic and Therapeutic Radiation/Imaging Devices", "Cheque Deposit Machine (CQM) and Handhelds.
-  Get a list of CATEGORY_2 labels by running the following MATCH query with the TQL endpoint:
+  Get a list of `CATEGORY_2` labels by running the following MATCH query with the TQL endpoint:

   `MATCH (n:CATEGORY_2) RETURN n.label`

-  ### VERTICAL
+  ### Vertical

   The VERTICAL node is a high-level classification that features the following Verticals: